Understanding the Basics of Geothermal Heat Pumps

 Geothermal heat pumps are far more efficient than other heating and cooling systems because the temperature variation between indoor and outdoor air is less than with traditional units.
 In addition to lower utility bills each month, most units last up to 25 years after installation, compared to 15 years for conventional units.
 Geothermal units also require less maintenance than traditional heat pumps.

 If you are considering a geothermal heat pump for your home, contact Preferred Air Conditioning for more information.
-You can reach us by calling (561) 202-1422 (Palm Beach) or (772) 905-3358 (Port Saint Lucie) to discuss your options.
+You can reach us by calling (561) 202-1422 (Palm Beach) or (772) 905-3358 (Port St. Lucie) to discuss your options.

 Image provided by Shutterstock